caseyagil/ochat/README.md

 ---
 1. download the code then extract
 2. run `npm install` from command line window
 3. run `node server`
-4. finnaly, open your browser and visit `localhost:3000`
+4. finaly, open your browser and visit `localhost:3000`